 Listing 4.
 Multi-stage Dockerfile.

-FROM node:20-alpine AS build
+FROM node:20-alpine AS deps

 WORKDIR /app

-COPY package.json package-lock.json ./
+COPY package.json ./

-RUN npm ci --omit=dev
+RUN npm install --omit=dev --no-audit --no-fund

-# Run stage: minimal image, non-root user.
+# Runtime stage: minimal image, non-root user.

-FROM node:20-alpine
+FROM node:20-alpine AS runtime

 WORKDIR /app